 With the assistance of WordPress experts, you can fill your blog and possibly a dedicated section of your website with case studies from happy customers.
 Trust us when we say that your conversion rate will thank you.

 When they’re at the ‘research’ phase of their buying journey, customers want to know exactly how your product will improve their lives.
-Case studies help with this.
+Customer success stories help with this.

 3. Affiliate promotions